Medication Distribution System

 Floor Stock System

-The floor stock system is a decentralized system in which limited quantity of medications are stored in individual storage area on each nursing unit.
-This system is often used for medications that are frequently used and needed immediately in emergency cases.
+The floor stock system is a decentralized system where a limited quantity of medication is stored in designated storage area on each nursing unit.
+This system is often used for medications that are frequently used or needed immediately in emergency cases.

-Under the floor stock system, the nurses are responsible for preparing and administering the patient medications for both oral and IV use, based on physician order.
+Nurses are responsible for preparing and administering oral and IV medications from floor stock, according to physician order.

 Patient Prescription System (Unit-of-Use)

-The patient prescription system involves the pharmacist to review the patient order and prepares a 2- to 5-day supply of medications for the patient.
-The medications are then delivered to the nursing unit for administration by the nurses.
+The patient prescription system involves a pharmacist reviewing the patient's medication order and preparing a 2- to 5-day supply of medications.
+These medications are then delivered to the nursing unit for administration by the nurses.

-• Nonetheless, unit-of-use often results in increased workload to do medication reconciliation and wastage if the earlier prescribed drugs are not finished due to change of prescriptions or not return to the pharmacy.
+• However, this unit-of-use system can increase workload related to medication reconciliation and medication waste if previously prescribed drugs are not finished due to prescription changes or if they are not returned to the pharmacy.

 Unit Dose System

-The unit dose system is characterized by medications contained in unit dose packages, dispensed in ready-to-administer form, with not more than a 24-hour supply delivered or available on the patient care unit at any time.
+The unit does system features medications packaged in unit dose, ready for administration, with no more than a 24-hour supply delivered or available on the patient care unit at any given time.

-In 1971, the U.S. General Accounting Office concluded that the unit dose system is the most cost-effective of any distribution system, especially when the entire medication use process is considered.
+In 1971, the U.S. General Accounting Office concluded that the unit dose system is the most cost-effective distribution system, especially when considering the entire medication use process.

 Advantages